rancilio-pid/clevercoffee-manual/en/intro/einleitung.md

 ## Differences PID Only vs. 'full expansion'

-In principle, our PID consists of the following components:
+The minimal setup of our PID consists of the following components:
 ID | Explanation
 -|-
 1 | Micro controller NodeMCU V2